Marlo-Ong/cs381-game-architecture/as4/README.md

-# AS4: Custom Ad Hoc Game
+# AS4: Custom Ad Hoc Game: BLACKJACK!

 Authored by Marlo Ongkingco for CS381 (Game Engine Architecture)